billhennessy/blog-chunky/content/post/2021/politics-is-downstream-of-the-preternatural.md

 Politics is beneath the preternatural.
 That does not mean we must ignore politics.
 It does mean we must engage for only one intention: the greater glory of God.
 And if we do all things solely for that intention, we cannot fail.

-If you need inspir
+If you need inspiration, read Ephesians 6:10-19 or [read this blog post](https://www.hennessysview.com/put-on-the-armor-of-god/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwNzI0NDc4MywxMjgxMjQ4MTE1XX0=
+eyJoaXN0b3J5IjpbMTg2Njc1NTc4NiwxMjgxMjQ4MTE1XX0=
 -->